Blazemeter/taurus/site/dat/docs/Gatling.md

     If no Gatling executable found, it will be automatically downloaded and installed in "path".
     By default "~/.bzt/gatling-taurus/bin/gatling.sh".

+ - `buffer-size`: output buffer for gatling test results, 256 bytes by default.
+Bigger one makes gatling less responsive (specially when requests are rare).
+On the other hand too short buffer can cause gatling fail.

  - `download-link`:"http://somehost/gatling-charts-highcharts-bundle-{version}-bundle.zip"
     Link to download Gatling.
     By default: "https://repo1.maven.org/maven2/io/gatling/highcharts/gatling-charts-highcharts-bundle/{version}/gatling-charts-highcharts-bundle-{version}-bundle.zip"